The Benefits of Hyperbaric Oxygen Therapy

-Hyperbaric Oxygen Therapy elevates oxygen delivery to the tissue.
-As patients breathe 100% oxygen at elevated pressure, this increased pressure causes a 10 to 15 fold increase in the oxygenation of the blood which in turn results in increased oxygen delivery to the tissues and cells of the body.
-This promotes tissue repair, wound healing and fracture healing, while reducing pain and swelling.
+Oxygen Treatment elevates oxygen delivery to the tissue.
+As patients breathe 100% oxygen at elevated pressure, this heightened pressure causes an approx. 10 fold increase in the oxygenation of the blood which in turn results in increased oxygen delivery to the tissues and cells of the body.
+This promotes tissue repair, wound healing and fracture healing, while reducing pain and inflammation.

 Tissue oxygen studies have shown that oxygen levels, after Hyperbaric Oxygen treatment, remain elevated for some hours after therapy, thereby lengthening the healing benefit in the affected areas.

-Another benefit of HBO is the increased activity in white blood cells which in turn helps fight infection and reduces the risk of infection which is especially beneficial in wound healing and enhanced immune response.
+Another benefit of Oxygen Treatment is the increased activity in white blood cells which in turn helps fight infection and reduces the risk of infection which is especially beneficial in wound healing and enhanced immune response.

-From the varied range of conditions treated by HBOT the most common ones are the following (please note this is not an exhaustive list)
+From the varied range of conditions treated by our Centre the most common ones are the following (please note this is not an exhaustive list):

 - Post surgery wounds

 Oxygen Treatment is associated with relieving destressing symptoms which accompany motor neurological conditions caused by lack of oxygen to the brain, including stroke, multiple sclerosis and cerebral palsy.
 MS and stroke victims may also suffer loss of limb movement, may have their speech or coordination severely compromised which is directly attributed to certain parts of the brain being deprived of oxygen and thus causing brain tissue to die.